<about>

 I style myself a pirate, not because I steal anything, but because life is better with a little fun in it.

 I craft software.
 These days I'm focused on the coding side of software businesses.
-Mostly full stack development, but I try to remain agile in my attitude towards roles.
-Over my decade working in Software, I've spent time in several roles including Product Manager and Business Analyst.
-JavaScript is my goto programming language: node, react, the works; working my way aboard the strongly typed JavaScript train 🚂.
+I spend most of my time in full stack development territory, but I try to remain agile in my attitude towards roles.
+Over my decade working in the Software industry, I've held several roles—Full Stack Developer, Business Analyst, Product Manager—and am willing to shuffle the hats I wear when need arises.
+JavaScript/TypeScript (all aboard the strongly typed JS train 🚂) are my gotos: React, Node.js, Express, Remix, Next.js—the works.
 I frequently ponder our systems of software development, wondering how we can do better.
 It's necessary that our systems result in overall business success, or our opportunity to build software through them will go away.
 I strive to be agile in principle instead of agile by hype.

 Now onto the full story...